This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 • Type Manipulation

-The first theme is generally considered to be the standard use of templates.
-The latter three are usually categorized under TMP, or Template Meta Programming.
-The original intent of templates was not to achieve these three functions, but they were eventually realized through some clever tricks, making the code more obscure and difficult to understand, hence the term “meta programming.”
+The first theme is generally considered to be ordinary Template usage.
+The latter three are usually grouped under TMP — Template Meta-programming.
+Because the original intent of template design was not to realize these three functions, yet they ended up being implemented through some clever (and often arcane) tricks, with the resulting code being quite obscure and hard to read, they are generally called metaprogramming.

 Code Generation